Luca-Wiehe/music_recognition/README.md

 The implementation of this stage is almost completed.
 However, the training in the original paper had 64,000 epochs which is infeasible in terms of available compute power at this point.

 ### TrOMR
 The second architecture is a transformer architecture reimplemented from the TrOMR Paper.
+It uses Transfer Learning with a pretrained Vision Transformer to predict sequences of music symbols.